Early Germanic culture: Property

-Caesar writes that Germanic peoples did not own private property, but that land was the property of the entire tribe, and was distributed by the tribal leaders to occupied for a specified amount of time.
-Such measures were intended to prevent members of the tribe from becoming settled agriculturalists, and to prevent wealth concentration, which could become a source of instability.

 To a large degree, many of the extant legal records from the Germanic tribes seem to revolve around property transactions.

 In early Germanic society, the free men of property each ruled their own estate and were subject to the king directly, without any intermediate hierarchy as in later feudalism.
 Free men without landed property could swear fealty to a man of property who as their lord would then be responsible for their upkeep, including generous feasts and gifts.
 This system of sworn retainers was central to early Germanic society, and the loyalty of the retainer to his lord generally replaced his family ties.

 Warfare

-Although the arrival of the Corded Ware culture in Northern Europe in the 3rd millennium BC must have been accompanied by widespread conflict, Germanic society during the Nordic Bronze Age of the 2nd millennium BC appears to have been largely peaceful.
-With the introduction of iron to Northern Europe however, Germanic society became heavily characterized by war.
+Although the arrival of the Corded Ware culture in Northern Europe in the 3rd millennium BCE must have been accompanied by widespread conflict, Germanic society during the Nordic Bronze Age of the 2nd millennium BCE appears to have been largely peaceful.
+With the introduction of iron to northern Europe however, Germanic society became heavily characterized by war.

 Germanic weapons were usually spears, javelins, shields and sometimes broad slashing swords, known as Spathae to the Romans.
 Shields were round, oval or hexagonal, often painted with tribal or clan symbols.
 Body armour and helmets were rare, being reserved for chiefs and their inner circle of warriors, many Germanic warriors often fought naked.

 Germanic warfare largely emphasized offensive infantry warfare.
 Armies would typically attack in a wedge formation, with chieftains leading from the front fighting side by side with their immediate family members.
 Germanic warriors would eventually also excel at horse-powered warfare and naval warfare.
 Fortifications were rarely used, and as a result, there was little use for siege equipment.
 Raids by small war bands led by a charismatic leader, a so-called comitatus, was a common occurrence.
 Military training was started from an early age.
 During the time of the Roman Empire, large number of Germanic mercenaries served in the Roman army, some even gaining prominent positions.
 Early Germanic peoples believed that heroic death in battle would enable a warrior admittance to Valhalla, a majestic hall presided over by Odin, chief of the Germanic pantheon.

 In times of distress, a Germanic tribe would on occasion embark on a wholesale mass-migration, in which the entire able-bodied population became engaged in war.
 In a series of Germanic Wars, invading Germanic peoples overwhelmed the Western Roman Empire and established themselves as the foremost military powers of Western Europe in its place.